 How do I give consent?

 If you are still to respond with your consent form for the (fully funded) residentials in September, please do reply ASAP as we need to confirm numbers for planning purposes.
-You can do this by emailing firstname.lastname@example.org with the year group and name of your child if you do not have a form to hand.
-Equally, if you have any questions at all about the residentials, you can send them to that address, or you could wait until the Information Evenings we will be hosting at the beginning of September.
+You can do this online by clicking here.
+If you have any questions at all about the residentials, you can email email@example.com, or you could wait until the Information Evenings we will be hosting at the beginning of September.

 What activities will my child take part in?